gregberge/svgr/README.md

-  --template <file>                specify a custom template to use --trailing-comma <none|es5|all>  print trailing commas wherever possible when multi-line (prettier) --use-tabs                       indent lines with tabs instead of spaces (prettier) -h, --help                       output usage information
+  --template <file>                specify a custom template to use --trailing-comma <none|es5|all>  print trailing commas wherever possible when multi-line (prettier) --use-tabs                       indent lines with tabs instead of spaces (prettier) --title-prop                     create a title element linked with props -h, --help                       output usage information

 Examples: